sparkfunX/Desktop-PickAndPlace-CHMT36VA/KiCad-Conversion/README.md

 Remember to set the auxiliary axis origin at the bottom left of the PCB, so that all the components positions are related to the PCB corner.

-Export the *pos files using File > Fabrication outputs > Footprint Position (.pos) File.
+Export the *.pos files using File > Fabrication outputs > Footprint Position (.pos) File.

 Choose the following options : ASCII / Millimeters / Separate files from front and back.